-6.6.7 Disease progression/worsening of systemic lupus erythematosus the appearance of new manifestations.
+6.6.7 Disease progression/worsening of systemic lupus erythematosus

+Disease progression can be considered as a worsening of a subject's condition attributable to SLE.
+It may be an increase in the activity or severity of the existing manifestations of SLE or the appearance of new manifestations.
 Worsening of SLE should not be reported as an AE, unless the signs and symptoms meet criteria for an SAE.
 New manifestation or worsening of existing manifestations of SLE should be reported as "new" or "worsening" in the BILAG-2004, and recorded in the SLEDAI-2K, as appropriate.